johnwmillr/LyricsGenius/docs/src/reference/api.rst

 API
 =======================
-The :ref:`Genius` class inherits this class, and it's recommended to call the methods using the Genius calss rather than accessing this class directly.
+The :ref:`Genius` class inherits this class, and it's recommended to call the methods using the Genius class rather than accessing this class directly.

 .. autoclass:: API